2024 Summer Olympics: Broadcasting rights

 In France, domestic rights to the 2024 Summer Olympics were owned by Warner Bros.
 Discovery (formerly Discovery Inc.) via Eurosport, with free-to-air coverage sublicensed to the country's public broadcaster France Télévisions.
-WBD networks will broadcast from Hôtel Raphael, with dedicated studios for its British, French, Polish, and Nordic channels.
+WBD networks broadcast from Hôtel Raphael, with dedicated studios for its British, French, Polish, and Nordic channels.

 The official Olympics website offered both live-streaming and recent recordings of the events in selected markets, particularly in Brazil, Russia (due to Russian broadcasters pulling out), and the Indian subcontinent.

 Concerns and controversies

 Lead-up

 Several controversial issues occurred related to the 2024 Summer Olympics, including environmental and security concerns, human rights, terrorism, and controversies over allowing Israel to participate amidst the Gaza war, and allowing Russian and Belarusian athletes to compete as neutrals amidst the Russian invasion of Ukraine.
 While there was nominally an Olympic Truce in place as usual, the Russian invasion of Ukraine and the Gaza war set a more conflicted political background to the games, before considering domestic and sporting issues.